Pressure-regulating Spray Heads

 SWAT Testing Protocol

-Version 3.0 of the protocol was released in May 2012 and is the current testing protocol.
+SWAT protocols define science-based methods to evaluate whether products meet established standards for water-use efficiency.
+Version 3.0 of the protocol was released in May 2012 and is the current protocol.